mmhelloworld/idris-jvm/docs/general/index.rst

       go acc n@(S k) = go (acc + n) k

 * **Non-recursive tail calls** are handled using trampolines.
 For the following code, ``isOdd 100000`` wouldn't overflow the stack.
-See :ref:`general-tail-call-optimization` for more details.
+See :ref:`tail-call-optimization-mutual-tail-recursion` for more details.

 .. code-block:: idris